Curriculum and Staffing

 Science opens many opportunities in STEM careers, the number of which is growing at a faster rate than other areas.
 These are diverse and interesting professions.
 Students will have some input on STEM careers and we have established links with many organisations who deliver talks to our students about opportunities.

-A Level Sciences are very popular with many students studying two or more Science subjects.
-Many of these students then go on to study Science-related degrees such; medicine, physical or chemical engineering, marine biology, physiotherapy and a lot more.
-We offer a wide range of extra-curricular opportunities including; Science live trip, guest speakers and being ambassadors in projects with local primary schools.
+Sixth Form Sciences are very popular with many students studying two or more Science subjects.
+Many of these students then go on to study Science-related degrees or apprenticeships including medicine, chemical engineering, marine biology, physiotherapy, paramedic sciences, nuclear engineering and genetic engineering .
+We offer a wide range of extra-curricular opportunities including; visits to universities and industry, visiting guest speakers, sixth form Journal club and mentoring of students

 Chemistry A level